RoRoche/AndroidModularSample/README.md

 A sample Android application to demonstrate how to build screens as fully independent modules.

-It relies on a Finite State Machine ([EasyFlow](https://github.com/Beh01der/EasyFlow)), to handle screen as states and trigger/consume events.
+It relies on a Finite State Machine ([EasyFlow](https://github.com/Beh01der/EasyFlow)), to handle screens as states and trigger/consume events.
-Events allows the application to handle navigation between screens.
+Events allow the application to handle navigation between screens.
-The global context used by the FSM is used to pass arguments as a Bundle.
+The global context of the FSM is used to pass arguments as a Bundle.
 It also shows how to use dependency injection (via [Dagger 2](https://google.github.io/dagger/) for example) in modules.

 This way: